James Monroe Buckley: Biography

 Buckley advocated for what would eventually become the NewYork-Presbyterian Brooklyn Methodist Hospital in 1881 through his editorial work on the accidental death of an organist; and he served on its board for 35 years.
 Banker George I. Seney read his writing and was inspired to contribute land and assets worth over $410,000, and made building the hospital possible, which became the first Methodist hospital in the world.
 Buckley also served on various other organizational boards, including a number of other hospitals.

 Buckley was vocal and influential in his opposition to women's rights, and was "one of the foremost opponents of both clergy and laity rights for women in the church" according to Jean Miller Schmidt.
 He fought against allowing Anna Oliver to preach, saying "I am opposed to inviting any woman to preach before this meeting.
 If the mother of our Lord were on earth, I should oppose her preaching here."
 He also wrote a book, The Wrong and Peril of Woman Suffrage, arguing against women's right to vote.
 He was known as "Captain of Conservatives" in the Methodist General Conference; and in 1888 he was part of the Committee on the Eligibility of Women, deciding whether or not women could be seated at the Conference, where he steered the committee to reject female delegates.
 Schmidt notes that it was not until Buckley died in 1920 that women were allowed licenses to preach in the Methodist Episcopal church by the General Conference.
 Buckley also debated publicly on the topic, including with Anna Howard Shaw, a fellow physician and the first ordained female Methodist minister, who had been ordained by the Methodist Protestant Church and was a leader of the women's suffrage movement.

 Buckley was married three times, with all three of his marriages ending upon the deaths of his wives, Eliza Burns (m.
 1864-1866), Sarah Staples (m.
 1874-1883), and Adelaide Hill (m.
 1886-1910).
-Buckley died in Morristown, New Jersey on February 10, 1920, at 83 years old.
-He was buried in Pine Hill Cemetery in Dover.
+Buckley died in Morristown, New Jersey, on February 10, 1920, at 83 years old.